FranzaD/TidyTuesday-EDA/README.md

 # TidyTuesday-EDA
-Location of all exploratory data performed by yours truly for the Tidyverse Tuesday weekly challenges.
+Location of all exploratory data analysis performed by yours truly for the Tidyverse Tuesday weekly challenges.